Alena-Nechaeva/Alena-Nechaeva/README.md

   others: {
     graphics: ['Figma', 'Photoshop'],
     architecture: ['SPA', 'MPA'],
-    softSkills: [
-      'Problem-solving',
-      'Time management',
-      'Teamwork and collaboration',
-      'Passion for learning new things',
+    softSkills: ['Problem-solving', 'Time management', 'Teamwork and collaboration', 'Passion for learning new things'], },
-    ],
-  },
   funFact: 'There are two ways to write error-free programs; only the third one works', };